 Generally, when a judge decides that a case does involve domestic violence, the judge CANNOT give joint or sole custody to the abusive parent, but he or she can get visitation rights.
 However, there are exceptions and you should discuss this carefully with an attorney from our firm.

-If you are dealing with an abusive spouse, contact the San Diego divorce attorneys at Claery & Green, LLP for a free case evaluation.
+If you are dealing with an abusive spouse, contact the San Diego divorce attorneys at Claery & Hammond, LLP for a free case evaluation.
 We're here to help in every way possible – please reach out today!